ninjaroot/node.js-express-https-server/README.md

 node /bin/www
 ###############################################################################################################################################################
-# to create https server with express for beging
+# to create https server with express from beging

 #run this command to generat express project